TimJJTing/ptt-sounds/README.md

 # frontend

-> A Vue.js frontend for ptt_sounds
+> A Vue.js frontend of the project Ptt-sounds.
+Ptt-sounds is a project turns (composes) emotional words from users of PTT into audible frequencies.

 ## Build Setup